memoxmrdl/pokeedex/README.md

 ```

-NOTE: If you do not have Python, NodeJS and Yarn installed you may be prompted that they need to be installed, please check the requirements and try again.
+NOTE: If you do not have NodeJS installed you may be prompted that they need to be installed, please check the requirements and try again.

 ### API